Video Game: Dragon Age: Origins – Awakening

-Bullying a Dragon: Lampshaded by the bandits holding Bensley's daughter for ransom after the Warden introduces him/herself as 'Commander of the Grey'.
-The savvier ones flee after their leader orders them to attack, and one goes so far as to jump off the cliff rather than face you.
+- Bullying a Dragon: Played straight by the bandits holding Bensley's daughter for ransom after the Warden introduces him/herself as 'Commander of the Grey'.
+If you follow that up with an Intimidate option, the savvier ones flee and one goes so far as to jump off the cliff rather than face you.

 "Hey, everyone needs daddy issues.
 Just trying to help."

 - Foreshadowing: The banter conversations between Anders, Justice and Nathaniel are insane foreshadowing for Dragon Age II.
 Nathaniel keeps asking Justice if it's possible for him to transfer to a living host and if he could eventually be corrupted into a demon.
 Meanwhile, Justice tries to convince Anders that he should strike back against the templars oppressing mages.
 And so, of course, in Dragon Age II, Anders allows Justice to possess him, Justice becomes corrupted into the demon Vengeance, and together they kill a heck of a lot of people in their crusade to set mages free.

 - The infamous "Animated Dead glitch" that occurs in the game's climax.
 Should you decide to save Amaranthine rather than return to Vigil's Keep, you'll come across a standard group of darkspawn including an Emissary and some shadow Genlocks.
 It's a pretty easy battle on its own... until the Emissary summons Animated Dead decoys, which draw your party's attention away from the actual darkspawn.
 The bug occurs when the decoys don't vanish after you kill the Emissary thus keeping your party stuck in combat mode and not allowing you to progress in the mission.
 The only option now is to reload the game until you can kill the Emissary before he summons the Animated Dead.